-- Secure the table and, if possible, lower it. - · Close doors (including refrigerator door), drawers and flaps firmly. - Heavy and/or voluminous objects (e.g. TV, radio) must be secured before driving. - Fully open the darkening system for the driver's cab and lock it into place. - Push the washroom with sliding elements (model-specific) to its original position.
+- Secure the table and, if possible, lower it. - Close doors (including refrigerator door), drawers and flaps firmly. - If necessary, secure the TV mount and, if possible, dismantle the TV and store it securely. - Heavy and/or voluminous objects (e.g. TV, radio) must be secured before driving. - Fully open the Remis Blinds\ for the driver's cab and lock it into place. - If necessary, secure the shower doors.